 Now most normal people would have stopped there.
 We decided to double distill this batch and hand sorted everything again upon arrival at our warehouse.

 So, what does all that mean in terms of quality?
-Every "Grade 1" boot should have only as much wear as one-to-two weeks of normal use.
+Every "Great" condition boot should have only as much wear as one-to-two weeks of normal use.
 Any scratches, scuffing, or dirt is superficial and will clean up nicely with regular use and by following our Boot Care guide below.

-Our goal is not only to supply you with great boots, but to empower you with the knowledge to maintain them.
+Our goal is not only to supply you with stylishly functional boots, but also to empower you with the knowledge needed to maintain them.
 Take good care of your pair, and they should last you many years in The Zone — even past a decade, as some already have.

 - 2mm-thick leather, full-grain cowhide